amelliia/SQL-/README.md

 ### Retention view to calculate monthly retention for each cohort

-This view counts how many customers were active in each cohort and month, then divides by the original cohort size.
+To calculate monthly retention, I counted how many unique customers were active in each CohortIndex and divided that by the total cohort size.
-The result is a table showing how retention changes month by month for each cohort.

 ```
 CREATE VIEW retention AS
 SELECT